 Jayna also handles commercial litigation matters arising in bankruptcy proceedings or in other federal or state courts, ranging from the collection of sizable debts and obligations, to the defense of lender liability allegations, to contract disputes.

 Her skills and accomplishments have earned her numerous accolades, including a top Band 1 ranking as a Leading Practitioner in Bankruptcy/Restructuring by Chambers USA: America’s Leading Lawyers for Business.
 Jayna has also been tapped as a Fellow of the American College of Bankruptcy.
 She is consistently included in The Best Lawyers in America© and Alabama and Mid-South Super Lawyers.
-Best Lawyers® tapped her as the 2016 “Lawyer of the Year” for the region in the areas of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, and she was selected as a “Top 25 Women Lawyers” and “Top 50 Lawyers” by Alabama Super Lawyers for numerous years.
+Best Lawyers® tapped her as the 2020 “Lawyer of the Year” for the region in the area of Litigation – Bankruptcy, and she was selected as a “Top 25 Women Lawyers” and “Top 50 Lawyers” by Alabama Super Lawyers for numerous years.
 She holds an AV Preeminent Rating from Martindale-Hubbell.

 “Jayna is as good as anyone in the state from a creditor perspective .
 She is smart, prepared and keeps her wits about her…thinks about ‘how do we get this project finished’…very analytical and capable. ” – Client Testimonial